 So, you have some blue smoke billowing out of your exhaust.
 Well you think it’s blue.
 It looks like a blue haze? 😕 What is the cause?
 Maybe you are like me and have to look it up every time.
 No shame here.
 This is the complete guide to blue smoke from a diesel.

-Why would a diesel have blue smoke?
-Blue smoke occurs when excess lubricating oil is present within the engine cylinders during combustion.
-When this oil is burnt it will exit the exhaust as blue smoke.
+As a general rule, Blue smoke is excess lubricating oil present within the engine cylinders during combustion.
+This oil burns and exits through the exhaust as blue smoke.

 Your burning oil.
 That part is simple.
 Understanding all the different reasons you can have oil in the cylinders is not.
 Here are the things it could be and what to look for…

 1. Is it really blue

 Spotting blue smoke can be difficult if you don’t know what to look for.
 The “blue” color is often faint.
 You should be able to see a blue haze to an overall “grey” kind of smoke.
 You can often smell 👃 the difference.
 Oil smoke has a distinct smell, like an asphalt parking lot or roofing tar on a hot day.
 If it is blue, I should say that blue smoke should not be happening at anytime.
 It is evidence of a problem and should be investigated.

 I have seen some dismiss it as normal.
 No amount of blue smoke is normal.
 A new engine may burn oil without any evidence of blue smoke because of the good compression it can burn oil cleanly.
 However, it is not acceptable for any engine to burn large amounts of lubricating oil.